-Lyme disease is an illness caused by the bacterium, Borrelia burgdorferi, which can be spread through the bite of certain types of ticks.
+Lyme disease is an illness caused by the bacterium Borrelia burgdorferi, which can be spread through the bite of certain types of ticks.
 Lyme disease in humans can have serious symptoms but can be effectively treated.
 Lyme disease is the most common vector-borne disease in the temperate zone and occurs in Europe, Asia, and throughout much of North America.

 Ticks are small biting arachnids (related to scorpions, spiders and mites) that feed on blood.
 Ticks vary in size and colour; blacklegged ticks are very small.
 Before feeding, adult females are approximately 3-5 mm in length and red and dark brown in colour.
 Ticks feed on blood by attaching to animals including people with their mouth parts.
-Females are a little larger than males and when they’re full of blood can be as big as a grape.
+Females are a little larger than males and when they’re full of blood, they can be as big as a grape.
 Males never expand in size because they do not engorge on blood.
 Larvae and nymphs (the juvenile life stages) are smaller still and, when unfed, are lighter in colour than adult ticks.
 People and pets can pick up ticks by brushing against vegetation like grass, shrubs and leaf litter.

 Figure 1: This figure shows the size and colour of female blacklegged ticks in various stages of feeding by using a photograph of five female ticks superimposed on a plastic ruler and next to which a 10-cent coin has been placed.
 The photograph shows that unfed female ticks are a dark reddish brown colour, they become paler brown to yellow as they start to feed, then they become greyish as they continue to feed and are dark grey-brown when fully fed.
-As the ticks feed the abdomen of the tick enlarges so the tick increases size from approximately 0.3 cm when unfed to 0.6 cm when partially engorged.
-When fully fed the tick is approximately 1cm long and egg shaped.
+As the ticks feed, the abdomen of the tick enlarges so the tick increases in size from approximately 0.3 cm when unfed to 0.6 cm when partially engorged.
+When fully fed, the tick is approximately 1cm long and egg shaped.

 There are areas in Canada where tick populations that transmit the agent of Lyme disease are established and these are known as Lyme disease endemic areas.
 Though western blacklegged ticks, Ixodes pacificus (sometimes called the deer tick), are widely distributed in British Columbia, populations are largest in the lower mainland, on Vancouver Island and in the Fraser Valley.
-Established populations of blacklegged ticks, Ixodes scapularis (sometimes called the deer tick), on the other hand, have been found in southeastern Quebec, southern and eastern Ontario, southeastern Manitoba and parts of New Brunswick and Nova Scotia.
+Established populations of blacklegged ticks, Ixodes scapularis (sometimes called the deer tick), on the other hand, have been found in southeastern Manitoba, southern and eastern Ontario, southeastern Quebec and parts of New Brunswick and Nova Scotia.